ianfhunter/ianfhunter.github.io/script/README.md

   "wikilinks")
 - Edit link to support transluction (if not `embed: False`)
 - Remove block id (no support)
-- Frontmatter : In absence of date, add the day's date.
+- Frontmatter :  Update the date.
+If there is already a `date` key, save it to `created` and update `date`.
 - Frontmatter : In absence of title, add the file's title.
 - Copy the link to your clipboard if one file is edited.
 - ⭐ Support Admonition Plugin